I have a soft spot for alphabet bingo.

 Typically, bingo is played with more than one player.
-Here, we can use the game as a simple Breakfast Invitation to begin the day with play.
+Here, we can use the game as a simple Breakfast Invitation to begin the day with connection and intention.
+What is a Breakfast Invitation?
+It is a hands-on learning activity that helps start the day with play.

 Alphabet activities bring on a conversation about: